Fequently Asked Questions

 At Castlemaine our trains operate from Platform 3 which can be found at the V/Line station, Kennedy Street, Castlemaine.

 View Castlemaine Railway Station in a larger map

 How do I get there from Melbourne?By car:

-Castlemaine is a 1 ¼ hour drive up the Calder Freeway (M79) from Melbourne.
+Castlemaine is a 1 ½ hour drive up the Calder Freeway (M79) from Melbourne, allow longer if travelling from the eastern suburbs.
 Turn off the freeway at Elphinstone onto the Pyrenees Hwy (B180) for the last few km to Castlemaine.